percona/everest-doc/docs/reference/known_limitations.md

 - Do not create a full backup on an empty database.
 Instead, perform a full backup after adding some data to the database.

+## Databases stuck in initializing state

+If you attempt to delete a MongoDB and MySQL cluster that is stuck in the initializing state due to a lack of resources, the cluster will remain in the deleting state indefinitely.

+**Workaround**

+1. Run the command:

+`kubectl edit psmdb/<DBName> -n <Namespace>`

+2. Delete the finalizer called `delete-pods-in-order`

 ## Upgrading operators

 - When you upgrade PostgreSQL operators to version 2.4.1, the database transitions to the **Initializing** state as part of the upgrade process.
 However, this **Initializing** state does not cause any downtime.